 As you can see, it’s crucial to have the consent of the child’s other biological parent before proceeding with the adoption.
 Furthermore, the court may dispense with this consent requirement if the court is satisfied it’s in the child’s best interests to do so.
 This typically happens under several common scenarios:

 - The parent is not capable of giving an informed consent,

 - Reasonable but unsuccessful efforts have been made to locate the person whose consent is required

 - The person whose consent is required has abandoned or deserted the child

 - The person has not made a reasonable effort to meet their parenting obligations, or

 - Is not capable of caring for the child

 How Step-Parent Adoption Works

-As a step-parent, if you want to adopt your step-child, you can apply for a court order under the BC Family Law Act.
+As a step-parent, if you want to adopt your step-child, you can apply for a court order under the BC Adoption Act.
 If this petition is successful, you will join your partner as the child’s parent and the legal ties between child and non-custodial parent are severed.
 This is where the situation can become challenging to navigate.